-- 2.1 Abuse is a form of maltreatment of a child which may be caused by an adult, adults or by another child or children inflicting harm or by failing to prevent harm.
+- 2.1 All staff should be aware of the indicators of abuse, neglect and exploitation, understanding that children can be at risk of harm inside and outside of the school/college, inside and outside of home, and online.
+Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection.
+Abuse is a form of maltreatment of a child which may be caused by an adult, adults or by another child or children inflicting harm or by failing to prevent harm.
 The abuse can be physical, sexual, neglect or emotional, including witnessing the ill treatment of others, such as domestic abuse.
 Children can be at risk of abuse inside and outside of their home, in their community, inside and outside the academy and online. - 2.2 Safeguarding issues can put children at of risk harm.
 Behaviours linked to drug taking and or alcohol misuse, deliberate absence from or going missing from education, serious violence (including county lines), radicalisation, consensual/non-consensual sharing of nude and semi-nude images can be signs that children are at risk.
-Abuse, neglect, and safeguarding issues are rarely stand-alone events; in most cases multiple issues will overlap with one another. - 2.3 Safeguarding action may be needed to protect children from the following risks, which include abuse perpetrated by other children as well as by adults: - Any concerns that a child has suffered or is at risk of suffering physical abuse, sexual abuse, emotional abuse, or neglect - Bullying, including online bullying and prejudice-based bullying, racist, disability and homophobic or transphobic abuse - Gender-based violence/violence against women and girls - Sexual harassment, online sexual abuse, and sexual violence between children.
-Online abuse can include sending abusive, harassing, and misogynistic or misandrist messages; sharing nude and semi-nude images and videos; and coercing others to make and share sexual imagery - Radicalisation and/or extremist behaviour - Child sexual exploitation and child criminal exploitation, including county lines - Risks linked to using technology and social media, including online bullying; the risks of being groomed online for exploitation or radicalisation; and risks of accessing and generating inappropriate content, for example youth produced sexual imagery
+Abuse, neglect, and safeguarding issues are rarely stand-alone events; in most cases multiple issues will overlap with one another. - 2.3 Safeguarding action may be needed to protect children from the following risks, which include abuse perpetrated by other children as well as by adults: - Any concerns that a child has suffered or is at risk of suffering physical abuse, sexual abuse, emotional abuse, or neglect - Bullying, including online bullying and prejudice-based bullying, racist, disability and homophobic or gender questioning related abuse

-- Abuse within intimate personal relationships between children (sometimes known as 'teenage relationship' abuse) - Upskirting - Substance misuse drugs and alcohol - Gang activity and serious violence, particularly affecting young males who have been excluded, have experienced trauma and have been involved in offending - Domestic abuse - Forced marriage, marriage/civil partnership under the age of 18, virginity testing or hymenoplasty, female genital mutilation and so-called 'honour-based' abuse - Children with Perplexing Presentations (PP) in whom illness is fabricated or induced (FII) - Homelessness - Other issues not listed here but that pose a risk to children - 2.4 Further information about indicators of abuse and neglect as well as safeguarding risks noted above are located in Keeping Children Safe in Education (June 2023).
+- Gender-based violence/violence against women and girls - Sexual harassment, online sexual abuse, and sexual violence between children.
+Online abuse can include sending abusive, harassing, and misogynistic or misandrist messages; sharing nude and semi-nude images and videos; and coercing others to make and share sexual imagery - Radicalisation and/or extremist behaviour - Child sexual exploitation and child criminal exploitation, including county lines - Risks linked to using technology and social media, including online bullying; the risks of being groomed online for exploitation or radicalisation; and risks of accessing and generating inappropriate content, for example youth produced sexual imagery - Abuse within intimate personal relationships between children (sometimes known as 'teenage relationship' abuse) - Upskirting - Substance misuse drugs and alcohol - Gang activity and serious violence, particularly affecting young males who have been excluded, have experienced trauma and have been involved in offending - Domestic abuse - Forced marriage, marriage/civil partnership under the age of 18, virginity testing or hymenoplasty, female genital mutilation and so-called 'honour-based' abuse - Children with Perplexing Presentations (PP) in whom illness is fabricated or induced (FII) - Homelessness - Other issues not listed here but that pose a risk to children - 2.4 Further information about indicators of abuse and neglect as well as safeguarding risks noted above are located in Keeping Children Safe in Education (June 2024).